Search

 files with

-find
+find and

-delete them with exec
+delete them with exec,

 this is probably one of the most common actions with exec, and you